Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 View looking down The Mall, London, UK, England

 MAP.
-The Mall is the road that connects Buckingham Palace to Trafalgar Square.
-Lined with the colorful Union Jack (the national flag of the United Kingdom), the road is the site of ceremonial processions.
+Often lined with the colorful Union Jack (the national flag of the United Kingdom), The Mall is the site of ceremonial Royal processions.

 #12 Admiralty Arch